Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Robust Defensive Mechanisms

 \section{Robust Defensive Mechanisms}

-In Sec.~IV, we will present an overview of several robust defensive mechanisms that include cryptography, robust aggregation, network compression and differential privacy to reduce information leakage and address security issues.
+In Section~\uppercase\expandafter{\romannumeral4}, we will present an overview of several robust defensive mechanisms that include cryptography, robust aggregation, network compression, and differential privacy to reduce information leakage and address security issues.